 If your employer isn’t doing enough to deal with the harassment you’ve been facing, you should hire an experienced federal lawyer.
 Discrimination can be difficult to prove, so it’s important to have someone with knowledge and experience on your side.
 A federal employee lawyer can help you file all the required paperwork correctly and build a strong case.
 He or she can also protect your legal rights.

 Experienced lawyers understand how terrible it is to get discriminated against at work.
 They have likely helped many employees file discrimination lawsuits in the past and are there to help you get justice.
-Contact a lawyer, like a discrimination litigation lawyer in Washington, DC from Eric Siegel Law, today to set up a consultation.
+Contact a lawyer, like a Disability discrimination lawyer Washington, DC from Eric Siegel Law, today to set up a consultation.